About Holy Apostles College & Seminary

 Year founded = 1956

-Holy Apostles is a Cardinal Newman Guide College.
+Holy Apostles College and Seminary is a Cardinal Newman Guide College.

-Holy Apostles believes a faithful Catholic education should be accessible and affordable for everyone.
+Holy Apostles College and Seminary believes a faithful Catholic education should be accessible and affordable for everyone.
 This drives our mission to provide the finest Catholic undergraduate and graduate education in a way that is convenient and affordable.
-Only Holy Apostles offers all three in one!
+Only Holy Apostles College and Seminary offers all three in one!

-- At only $320/credit hour, our tuition is ranked over 72% more affordable than the average Liberal Arts College in the Country.
+- At only $390/credit hour, our tuition is ranked over 70% more affordable than the average Liberal Arts College in the Country.

 - We believe that a debt-free education is a gift to our students and their families as well as to the Church and society at large.